cyberpirate92/droidSilencer/README.md

-# Silencer
+## Silencer
-An android app to set up your schedule for silencing your phone automatically.
+Tired of manually Silencing your android during every meeting, class etc, then Silencer is the solution for you.